Comprehensive Inpatient and Outpatient Behavioral Health Services

 the patient’s diagnosis, medications, treatment

 discharge plans.
-We help patients prepare for their
+We help patients prepare for their return to the community

 During their stays, patients have access to a compassionate, highly qualified,